nesaboz/pyexcel/docs/source/capability.rst

    regular(16 oz.) of Panera Coffee Light Roast has 300 mg

 where `start_row` skips the first row, which is the header row.

-Now, we wanted to draw a bar chart using coffee name vs coffeine.

 .. testcode::
    :hide: